Home heating is now

 Stovepipe and Chimney Damage:

-be replaced: flue fires can break down the mortar between bricks,
+may need to be replaced: flue fires can break down the mortar between

-allowing flames and heat to come into contact with combustibles, and
+bricks, allowing flames and heat to come into contact with combustibles,

-liner should be visually inspected.
-Slight buckling inward (¼
+occurred, the liner should be visually inspected.
+Slight buckling

-to ½ inch) is not cause for concern, but indicates that temperatures
+inward (¼ to ½ inch) is not cause for concern, but indicates

-should be replaced.
-In general, if the outer chimney is not discolored
+chimney sections should be replaced.
+In general, if the outer chimney

-and remains shiny, it is unlikely that any building structural damage
+is not discolored and remains shiny, it is unlikely that any building

-has occurred, since shiny surfaces are unlikely to radiate damaging
+structural damage has occurred, since shiny surfaces are unlikely

-amounts of heat if the chimney is installed at the correct clearance.
+to radiate damaging amounts of heat if the chimney is installed at

 When chimney and stove fires occur in stoves and heaters